JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 Make sure to consistently use spaces or tabs for indentation, or else Jade will throw an error.

-Let's update app.jsto use our newly created views:
+Let's update app.js to use our newly created views:

     var http = require('http');
     var express = require('express');